TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Discussion

 \subsection{Mass–Radius–Density Relation and Radius Inflation}

-Although TOI-2155\,b’s mass of \(81.1 \pm 1.1~M_\mathrm{J}\) marginally exceeds the classical brown dwarf limit, its high density (\(\sim 110\,\mathrm{g\,cm^{-3}}\)) and gigayear age indicate electron degeneracy support and the absence of sustained hydrogen fusion, supporting its classification as a brown dwarf rather than a low-mass star \citep{RevModPhys.73.719, chabrier2000}.
+With a mass of $80.6^{+1.0}_{-1.1}\,M_{\rm J}$, TOI-2155\,b lies near the hydrogen-burning minimum mass, placing it in a regime where distinguishing between a massive brown dwarf and a very low-mass star is difficult.

-Figure~\ref{fig: mass_radius_diagram} (adapted from Figure 12 of \cite{refId0}) shows the mass-radius distribution of BDs (blue circles) and low-mass stars (orange stars) within 12-110 $M_\mathrm{J}$.
-Figure~\ref{fig: mass_radius_diagram} also illustrates the isochrones for $3.2 ^{+1.9}_{-0.9}$~Gyr from the models of \citet{baraffe2003evolutionary} (solid green line and shaded green envelope) and \citet{marley2021sonora} (dashed purple line).
-The \citet{baraffe2003evolutionary} isochrone was derived from a linear interpolation of models at 1 and 5 Gyr for solar metallicity.
+Figure~\ref{fig: mass_radius_diagram}, adapted from Figure 12 of \cite{refId0}, shows the mass-radius distribution of BDs (blue circles) and low-mass stars (orange stars) within 12-110 $M_\mathrm{J}$.
+Figure~\ref{fig: mass_radius_diagram} also illustrates the isochrones for $3.2 ^{+1.9}_{-0.9}$~Gyr from the models of \citet[][solid green line and shaded green envelope]{baraffe2003evolutionary} and \citet[][dashed purple line]{marley2021sonora}.
+The \citet{baraffe2003evolutionary} isochrone was derived by linearly interpolating models at 1 and 5 Gyr for solar metallicity.
 In contrast, the \cite{marley2021sonora} isochrone was bilinearly interpolated between the Sonora Bobcat grids at ages 3 and 4 Gyr and metallicities [M/H] = 0.0 and +0.5 to match the system’s age of 3.2 Gyr and metallicity [M/H]=0.13.
-In this Figure~\ref{fig: mass_radius_diagram}, TOI-2155\,b (red circle) lies slightly above the 3.2~Gyr isochrone of both \cite{marley2021sonora} and \cite{baraffe2003evolutionary} for the lower limit of the radius.
-For the estimated age of the system, this would suggest possibly a mild inflation for TOI-2155\,b.
+In Figure~\ref{fig: mass_radius_diagram}, TOI-2155\,b (red circle) lies slightly above the central 3.2 Gyr isochrones from both \citet{marley2021sonora} and \citet{baraffe2003evolutionary}.
+However, when the uncertainties in age ($3.2^{+1.9}_{-0.9}$ Gyr) and metallicity ([M/H]$=0.13\pm0.08$) are considered, the measured radius remains consistent with the theoretical uncertainty envelopes of the evolutionary models.
+This indicates that the radius of TOI-2155\,b agrees with evolutionary models when uncertainties are taken into account.

-TOI-2155\,b's mild inflation (radius about 1.9\% larger) than prediction by the theoretical evolution models of \cite{marley2021sonora} is most likely due to stellar irradiation ($\sim1290\, F_\oplus$), as TOI‑2155\,b orbits very close to its host star \citep{bowler2021,parsons2018testing}.
-For comparison, HATS‑70\,b, a transiting brown dwarf, receives much higher irradiation ($\sim16{,}000\,F_\oplus$) and is about 20\% larger than predicted by the model of \cite{fortney2007planetary}, showing the effect of stellar irradiance on mild inflation \citep{zhou2019hats70b}.